 \end{definition}

-In Lemma~\ref{L:ENERGYNORMCOMPARISON}, we compare the strength of the energies to the strength of the norms.
-The analysis is straightforward and amounts to tracking powers of $t.$ We first provide the following lemma, whose simple proof we omit.
+In Lemma~\ref{L:ENERGYNORMCOMPARISON} below, we compare the strength of the energies to the strength of the norms.
+Its proof is straightforward and amounts to tracking powers of $t$.
+We first provide the following lemma, whose simple proof we omit.